 If you are in New York, Washington DC, or Chicago and are interested in helping please sign up here

 Several episodes of intolerance and violence towards these people have made us reflect on the situation of neglect and danger in the lives of these poor people.
 We were particularly struck by the story of Modesta, an elderly homeless lady who we met at Rome’s Central Station.
 Modesta died without medical help because she was dirty and the ambulance crew didn’t want to treat her.
 In her memory, every year the Community celebrates a liturgy in memory of Modesta and all of those who die on the streets.

-Join us on Saturday September 25th, 2021 at 2:00 PM at Our Savior Parish for the Liturgy of Modesta, which will remember all of the homeless who have died on the streets of New York in the last year.
+Join us in the coming weeks at Our Savior Parish for the Liturgy of Modesta, which will remember all of the homeless who have died on the streets of New York in the last year.